aidgn-com/fullscore/README.md

 Edge also has limits.
 Famous CDN/edge networks typically set header size limits at 8~32KB.
 While sufficient for streaming 4KB cookie sessions, too many sessions risk disconnection.
 When performances run too long, livestreaming stops at the singer-songwriter's signal (echo=2).
 The performance data archives privately, then new streaming begins.
 This circular structure enables practically unlimited performances.

-Edge is a good friend who asks for no compensation for management activities, but may grumble and request small rewards if livestreaming restarts too frequently.
+Edge only asks for coffee money, but may grumble if livestreaming restarts too frequently.

 ### Score Orchestration